rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  an attachment onto this world that will bring only suffering.
 Such attachment and suffering
- would lead into the same postmodern relativism of our existing secular culture
+ lead into the same postmodern
+ relativism of our existing secular culture
  (which birthed fiat).
-It then would lead inevitably to nihilism.
+This in turn leads inevitably to nihilism.

 There is a way out of this inevitable nihilism, and -- interestingly enough --